derolli1976/ChassisManager/README.md

 ## Chassis Manager
 Microsoft cloud server Chassis Manager is a management software for rack level devices like server, fan and PSU.
 It primarily consists of two modules -- Chassis Manager Service and WcsCli.
 Chassis Manager Service provides implementation to manage various sub-services like fan service, PSU service, power control service, etc. The WcsCli provides a framework to carry out system management operations.
 This framework is exposed in two forms -- RESTful APIs for automated management; and a command-line interface for manual management.
-This open source project is a reference implementation of the [Microsoft cloud server Chassis Manager specification] (provide link to the Spec.).
+This open source project is a reference implementation of the Microsoft cloud server Chassis Manager specification (will be available shortly).

 The intent of this community project is to collaborate with [Open Compute Project (OCP)] (http://www.opencompute.org/) to build a thriving ecosystem of OSS within OCP.